-- A. All full time students must enroll in basic health insurance program before Registration. - B. The Student Development Department will help students to locate suitable physicians for their illness when such needs arise.
-Some over-the-counter medicines are provided in the medical cabinet located at the Student Development Department.
+- A. All full-time students must enroll in basic health insurance program before Registration. - B. Some over-the-counter medicines are provided in the medical cabinet located at the Student Development Department.

 IV.
 Standards of Conduct

 a.
 Students are called to be ministers or to work in Para-church organizations according to the principles of the Bible.
 They should set examples in their behaviors and conduct for the lay people.
 The seminary expectation for students' conduct and life is higher than the standards set by the society.
 Students are expected to comply with the law, respect proper constitutional authority and obey seminary policies, rules and regulations.
 Unacceptable conduct is defined as an action or behavior that is contrary to the best interest of a fellow student or students, the faculty or staff, the seminary, or the teaching/learning process.